Gundolf68/tstdb/README.md

 db.put("/user/jesse/password/verysecret")
 db.put("/user/jesse/group/standard")
 ```
-The char '/' as path separator has no special meaning for the TST - you can use any char.
+The character '/' as path separator has (for now) no special meaning for the TST - you can use any char.
 Now some queries.
 Suppose a user wants to log in:
 ```Lua
 if db.get("/user/" .. name .. "/password/" .. password) then